stonier/cost_map/README.md

 # Cost Map

-This is a C++ library directly analogous to ETHZ ASL's [GridMap] library, but designed for use with costs where the data element is an unsigned byte (as opposed to grid_map's doubles).
+This is a C++ library directly analogous to ETHZ ASL's [GridMap] library, but designed for use with costs where the data element is an unsigned char (as opposed to grid_map's doubles).

 ## Table of Contents